bustle/mobiledoc-kit/card-unification.md

     * `cancel` Method with no args.
 Exit edit mode without saving payload
     * `edit` Method with no args.
 Change from display mode to edit mode
     * `remove` Method with no args.
 Remove this card from the post abstract
-    * `section` The post abstract cardSection for this card (can be used with the `postEditor` to manipulate this card in other ways)
+    * `postModel` The post abstract cardSection for this card (can be used with the `postEditor` to manipulate this card in other ways)
   * `payload` The payload in the mobiledoc for this card

 ### Rendering a card